TygovGorp/CollectGame/CollectGame/README.md

 5. patroling enemies
 6. an UI featuring a level and health tracker
 7. an easy, normal and hard difficulty mode
-8. 3 levels per difficulty
+8. 3 levels per difficulty mode
 9. traps that deal 1 heart of damage
 10. enemies that can spot you causing an instant game over
 11. a main menu containing the title